 That’s where virtual private networks (VPN) come in.
-VPN pings your IP address to different servers, which convinces any watchful eyes that you’re in a totally different country.
+A VPN reroutes your online traffic through different servers, which convinces any watchful eyes that you’re in a totally different country.
 The added advantage is that a connection to the right server can grant you access to geo-restricted content.

 NordVPN is possibly the most robust VPN you’re likely to come across.
 Its ability to crack the Great Firewall of China should be a clear indication that this VPN’s reputation is highly deserved.